Shardul-NEU/AWS_Projects/README.md

 ## Introduction 🌟

 As a part of my co-op at Alnylam Pharmaceuticals, I had the opportunity to work on several critical projects aimed at streamlining AWS resource management, automating tagging processes, and implementing robust CI/CD pipelines.
-This repository is organized into three main projects, each detailed in its own folder:
+This repository is organized into four main projects, each detailed in its own folder:

 - **CostCenter Autotag**
 - **Dynamic AWS Resource Tagging**
 - **Quilt CI/CD**
+- **CDN Setup**

 Each project reflects a commitment to excellence and innovation in cloud computing, leveraging AWS technologies to deliver scalable and efficient solutions.